-There is plenty of parking along the Seathwaite roadside, however, it does get very busy at holiday times, and weekends especially in the summer.
-Also the Honister Rambler bus passes the end of the road down to Seathwaite.
+There is some parking along the Seathwaite roadside, however, it does get very busy at holiday times, and weekends especially in the summer.
+Please park considerately and not obstruct access for tractors, fire engines, or field entrances.
+The Honister Rambler bus passes the end of the road down to Seathwaite.

 This walk takes you to the top of the following hills: Scafell Pike; and includes 1 Furth, 1 Wainwright, 1 Birkett, 1 Marilyn, 1 Hewitt, 1 Nuttall, 1 HuMP, 1 County Top - Administrative, 1 County Top - Historic, and 1 County Top - Current County and Unitary Authority.

 If you need accommodation we have details of 10 properties offering rooms near the start of this walk.
 Here are some examples:

 Walk height profile